Concur Urgent Care

 Sustained or Continuous Fever

 A fever is considered continuous when a person has a temperature of more than 1.5 °F for 24 hours or more.
-It can result in gram-negative bacteria, typhoid, and even urinary tract infection.
+It can result in gram-negative bacteria, typhoid, and even urinary tract infections.

 Intermittent Fever